Bug report #4013

 - Pull Request or Patch supplied set to No

-#4 Updated by Jürgen Fischer about 13 years ago
+#4 Updated by Jürgen Fischer over 13 years ago

 - Priority changed from 6 to Normal